dinhtho/weather_forecast/README.md

 ![alt text](https://miro.medium.com/max/1050/1*a-AUcEVdyRJhIepo9JyJBw.png)

-Base on the application flow image, we follow clean architecture by using 3 layers:
+Base on the application flow image, we follow Clean Architecture by using 3 layers:
 #### 1. Presentation layer:
 The presentation layer provides the UI implementation of the application.
 It is the dumb layer which only performs instruction with no logic in it.
 This layer internally implements architecture like MVC, MVP, MVVM, MVI etc. This is the layer where everything connects.
 #### 2. Domain layer: